Libre-X-Project/AHK-main/README.md

 AHK -- Advanced/Adaptable Hybrid Kernel
 =======================================
-AHK is an Hybrid Kernel based on xvX developed at vOS Research Group.
-It is designed to be fast, efficient, and adaptable.
+AHK is an hybrid kernel designed to be fast, efficient, and adaptable (compatible to any operating system, even your own).

 How to build AHK
 ================